Sparrows Point, Maryland: 21st century

 In September 2014, the 3100 acre property was purchased by Sparrows Point Terminal, LLC (SPT).
-SPT entered into agreements with the Maryland Department of the Environment (MDE) and the United States Environmental Protection Agency (EPA), under which SPT agreed to develop and execute plans to complete environmental cleanup of the site.
-The agreements require SPT to establish a $43 million trust fund and provide MDE with a $5 million letter of credit to ensure that the cleanup work is completed (but the company remains obligated to complete the remediation work in accordance with those agreements, even if the cost exceeds $48 million).
+SPT entered into agreements with the Maryland Department of the Environment (MDE) and the EPA, under which SPT agreed to develop and execute plans to complete the environmental cleanup of the site.

+The agreements require SPT to establish a $43 million trust fund and provide MDE with a $5 million letter of credit to ensure that the cleanup work is completed, but the company remains obligated to complete the remediation work in accordance with those agreements, even if the cost exceeds $48 million.
 SPT also agreed to provide the EPA with $3 million to perform additional offshore investigation and, if necessary, offshore remediation.
 Both the purchase of the property by SPT and the company's agreements with MDE and USEPA were hailed by government and business leaders as a positive turning point for Sparrows Point.
 Maryland's Secretary of the Environment, Robert M. Summers, described the agreements as providing a "clear path to completion" of the environmental cleanup and an "extraordinary level of protection for the environment and public health."
 Viewing the environmental cleanup as the first step toward major economic revitalization for Sparrows Point and the surrounding region, Baltimore County Executive Kevin B. Kamenetz stated that "the future for returning thousands of family-supporting jobs to Sparrows Point looks brighter than it has in many decades."
 According to one of SPT's executives, the company's plans for redevelopment include transforming the site into "one of the largest ports on the East Coast".

 In September, 2018, Amazon opened a fulfillment center on the property as part of the Tradepoint Atlantic industrial complex.
 In 2020 it opened a second fulfillment center next door.

+In July, 2020 Volkswagen Group of America opened its port operations in Sparrows Point.
+At this location, the Volkswagen Group imports vehicles for the Volkswagen, Audi, Bentley, Lamborghini and Porsche Brands.
+The facility serves the mid-atlantic area and supports over 300 dealerships from North Carolina to Michigan and up to New York.
+The Volkswagen Group took a 20 year lease on a 115 acre parcel inside of Tradepoint Atlantic complex.

+In 2023, it was announced that the US Department of Transportation Maritime Administration had allocated $47.4 million to redevelop the site of the former steel mill into an offshore wind turbine fabrication facility called Sparrows Point Steel.